jacethemagician/porfolio/README.md

 # Porfolio
 This repository is used to display personal projects

-Some are coursework some are made in spare time.
+Some are coursework and some are made in spare time.